The use of sheet metal is widespread in product design: automotive bodywork, enclosures, kitchen utensils, the list goes on.

 As an industrial designer, I believe that being able to design with sheet metal expands one’s creative horizons for creating mass manufacturable products.

-I hope this post has illuminated some of the possibilities that sheet metal provides, and that you will keep it in mind next time you are designing.
+I hope this post has illuminated some of the possibilities that sheet metal design provides, and that you will keep it in mind next time you are working.